Tocopilla railway

+The Tocopilla railway was a mountain railway built to serve the sodium nitrate mines in the Toco area of Antofagasta Region, Chile.
+With a gauge of 3 ft 6 in (1,067 mm), it ran from the port of Tocopilla on the Pacific coast up to a height of 4902 ft with gradients up to 1 in 24.
+The line was electrified in the mid-1920s, and expanded in 1930 with the addition of lines serving new areas of mining.

-The María-Elena - Tocopilla line was the last operating nitrate railway in Chile, and last operating section of a railway system that moved caliche ore to processing plants and nitrate to the port of Tocopilla.
+Running from María-Elena to Tocopilla, it was the last operating nitrate railway in Chile, and the last operating section of a railway system that moved caliche ore to processing plants and nitrate to the port of Tocopilla.
 It was a magnet for rail fans before closing in August 2015 after severe rainfall damaged the tracks to the extent that the owner decided it was beyond economic repair.

 Its history was influenced primarily by two factors: the rise and fall of the Chilean nitrate industry in particular SQM and its predecessors, and the evolution of railway traction technology from steam to electric and diesel motive power.

+In the 1980s, the Chilean government initiated a program to revive and modernize the Tocopilla Railway.
+The railway was refurbished, and new locomotives and rolling stock were introduced.

 Construction

 The story of the railway began with the contract signed on 12 May 1883 between Edward Squire and the Chilean government.
 After the War of the Pacific, Chile had decided to reorganize the nitrate industry in the Toco plain.
 A key element of the concession was the construction of a railway between the plain and the port of Tocopilla.